U.N. offers banquet of blemished food to highlight waste

 “With this dinner, we are demonstrating to retailers, consumers and policymakers who can push for change that the astonishing amount of food we throw away is not just edible and nutritious, but also delicious,” he said.

-A total of 1.7 tonnes of food was collected, both for the meal and as a donation to local charities.
+A total of 1.7 metric tons (1.87 tons) of food was collected, both for the meal and as a donation to local charities.

 Tristram Stuart, a British founder of the Feeding the 5000 campaign group that worked with UNEP, said farmers singled out supermarkets in Europe as the worst of their buyers abroad.